javier-lopez/javier.io/blog/en/_posts/2016-01-07-genpass-yet-another-stateless-password-generator.md

 ###### {{ page.date | date_to_string }}

-Since some time I've realized I'm pretty bad at memorizing strong passwords (phase-passwords too), as a result I've been using an unique "master" password and derivating others by using a shell alias:
+Since some time I've realized I'm pretty bad at memorizing strong passwords (phase-passwords too), as a result I've been using an unique "master" password and I've derived others by using a shell alias:

     $ alias getpass='_getpass() { _g=$(printf "%s" "${*}" | \
         md5sum | openssl enc -base64     | \